Excel Color Index Formula

 • The xColor variable is assigned the interior color of the specified cell (FCell).

-• The first thing to remember is that the R, G, and B variables are calculated by extracting the corresponding color values (Red, Green, Blue) from xColor using modulus and division operations.
+• The R, G, and B variables are calculated by extracting the corresponding color values (Red, Green, Blue) from xColor using modulus and division operations.

 • In the Select Case statement, if Opt is 1, 2, or 3, the function assigns the corresponding color value (Red, Green, or Blue) to GetDecimal; otherwise, it assigns the original color value (xColor).

-• We will use the function in cell D5 to obtain the decimal value of the color in cell B5.
+• Enter the function in cell D5 to obtain the decimal value of the color in cell B5:

 =GetDecimal(B5)